 The proposed representation also clarifies the interface between constituency and dependency representations.
-Because eojeol are the basic terminals of both constituency structure and widely used Korean dependency resources, defining constituency over eojeol establishes a direct correspondence between the two formalisms.
+Because eojeol are the basic terminals of the proposed constituency structure and of widely used Korean dependency resources, defining constituency over eojeol establishes a direct correspondence between the two formalisms.
 Phrase structure relations can therefore be related to dependency arcs without reconstructing word boundaries or collapsing morpheme-level nodes.

-This alignment simplifies bidirectional conversion.
+This alignment can support conversion between constituency and dependency representations, but conversion is not the primary claim of the proposal.
+Rather, the central point is that both representations can be interpreted over the same surface-form terminal domain.
 Constituency-to-dependency conversion can proceed by interpreting phrase structure over eojeol terminals, while dependency-to-constituency conversion can project hierarchical groupings without introducing morpheme-level terminals or auxiliary projections.
-The result is a more transparent mapping between hierarchical and relational representations, grounded in a shared notion of syntactic unit.
+The result is a more transparent mapping between hierarchical and relational representations, grounded in a shared notion of terminal unit.

-More generally, separating constituency from morphology reduces the risk that conversion procedures inadvertently encode morphological assumptions as syntactic structure.
-Dependency relations remain defined over eojeol, and morphological information can be consulted when needed, but it does not determine the shape of the syntactic representation.
+More generally, separating constituency from morphology reduces the risk that alignment or conversion procedures inadvertently encode morphological assumptions as syntactic structure.
+Dependency relations remain defined over eojeol, and morphological information can be consulted when needed, but it does not determine the shape of the constituency representation.